wzrdtales/node-ultimate-migrate/README.md

 # Ultimate Migrate

-A X language and X DataBase Migration, Migration generation and DataBase difftool.
+A X Language and X Database Migration, Migration generation and Database difftool.

 ## Installation